-If you don't know how it all started, the Knott family moved to Buena Park in 1920, and soon after had a berry farm and began selling their produce, preserves and pies from a roadside stand."
-Then in 1934, the family began selling fried chicken dinners in a room on their property, which later became Mrs. Knott's Chicken Dinner Restaurant.
-The dinners were so popular that the Knott family soon built a series of attractions to engage visitors while they waited hours for a table.
-There were fern gardens, dahlia gardens, beehives, monkey cages and other curiosities to bide hungry visitors' time.
-But soon even those were not enough, and so in 1940, Walter Knott began constructing his now famous Ghost Town.
+If you don't know how it all started, the Knott’s had a berry farm and in 1920 they began selling their produce, preservatives and pies from a roadside stand.
+Then in 1934, the family began selling fried chicken dinners in a room on their property, which later became Mrs. Knott’s Chicken Dinner Restaurant.
+The dinners were so popular that the Knott’s soon built a series attractions to engage visitors while they waited hours for a table.
+There were fern gardens, dahlia gardens, beehives, monkey cages and other curiosities to bide hungry visitors’ time.
+But soon even those were not enough and so in 1940, Walter Knott began constructing his now famous Ghost Town.
 Thus was the birth of the now famous theme park.

 Retracing the Past

 Strolling through Ghost Town today, it's impressive how many original bits and pieces still remain from the early 1940s.
 One piece that stands out is part of the original arbor that led customers from the busy restaurant into the original Ghost Town, where they could spend time while waiting to eat.

 And then just passed that, locked up in the Ghost Town Jail is “Sad-Eye Joe,” the park’s first “character.”
 For more than 70 years, this crusty life-sized figure has “spoken back” to any guest that chooses to engage with him.
 Just look through the bars and say something.
 Joe is sure to answer you back.